YiyangZhou/yiyangzhou.github.io/index.md

 ## Research Interests
 - **Text/Multimodal Generation Task:** reliable and trustworthy large-scale language/vision-language models (LLMs, LVLMs, etc.)
-- **Multi-source Structured Information Extraction and Understanding:** fairness AI, penalization and augmentation methods
+- **Multi-source Structured Information Extraction and Understanding:**  enable them to be enhanced and interact with the real world based on the diverse information from the real world
-- **Functional Data Analysis:** functional regression, and clustering methods
-- **High-Dimensional Statistics:** matrix-valued regression and clustering, positive semi-definite matrices estimations

 <!-- {% include_relative _includes/publications.md %} -->